 - The identification presented must include a photograph of the applicant, the applicant’s signature, and the applicant’s actual residential address (if different from the mailing address).
 This information may be presented in more than one form of identification.

 - Acceptable methods of identification include, but are not limited to U.S. drivers’ licenses, government identification cards, passports, and military identification cards (see AC 61-65 Certification: Pilots and Flight and Ground Instructors)

 - The FAA representative will then sign the application.

-3. An appropriate FSDO representative, a FAA designated pilot examiner (DPE), or an airman certification representative (ACR) will issue the applicant a temporary airman certificate (a CFI is not authorized to issue a temporary certificate; they can process applications for applicants who do not want a temporary certificate).
-The CFI will submit the information on IACRA and you’ll receive your temporary electronically so many days later.
+Find an appropriate FSDO representative, a FAA designated pilot examiner (DPE), or an airman certification representative (ACR) who can issue the applicant a temporary airman certificate.
+A CFI is not authorized to issue a temporary certificate.
+CFIs can process applications for applicants who want a temporary certificate and submit the information on IACRA so that the applicate will receive the temporary electronically so many days later.

 If you need legal services or want to set up enterprise operations to get all your in-house pilots certified, fleet and pilot management, or crew training, contact me at to help with those needs.
 I work with many other certified aviation professionals to help large companies integrate drones into their operations to be profitable and legal.
 When looking for aviation law help, don’t hire a poser – hire an attorney who is a pilot.

 Current Pilot FAQs Regarding the Drone License